-A good CRM has features that make relationship management easier and ensure your stress levels don’t rise with every new contact.
-For example, contact profiles give you a detailed record of every interaction you have.
-You can see when your donors last gave and how much they gave.
-You can also see what emails you’ve sent them and what you talked about on your last phone call or in-person meeting.
-You can even set reminders to set up a thank you phone call with your major donors so no one falls through the cracks.
+A powerful CRM offers features that streamline relationship management.
+For example, contact profiles give you a detailed record of every interaction you have with donors.
+Assess when your donors last gave and how much they gave.
+See what emails you’ve sent them and what you talked about during your phone calls or in-person meetings.
+Set reminders to schedule a thank you phone call with your major donors so no one falls through the cracks.

 Actionable analytics and reporting

 Your nonprofit manages a lot of data.
 If you don’t have a CRM, your data is likely spread out in several different platforms, including your email marketing platform, online fundraising platform, and payment processor.
 With a CRM, you’ll be able to keep all your valuable data in one location.

 Your nonprofit CRM should also be able to run reports to help you identify your lapsed donors or a first-time givers report so you can send these individuals a welcome email series.
 Plus, a nonprofit CRM can give you high-level insights into your organization, showing visuals like a donor pyramid or donor lifecycle.
 This makes it easy for you to see the health of your organization at a glance.